 - Make purchase recommendations based on customer insights and transactional history

 Customer engagement is all about developing a real and human connection between a brand and a customer.
 Creating a positive and meaningful experience is the best way to capture the attention of a new guest, and encourage them to return to your business.

 As with any industry, hospitality brands will inevitably receive some negative customer feedback.
-Responding to these comments with an in-depth, timely and personalized way can help resolve issues without permanently damaging a relationship – and actually improve your reputation, if you do it well.
+Responding to these comments with an in-depth, timely, and personalized way can help resolve issues without permanently damaging a relationship – and actually improve your reputation, if you do it well.

 Why is customer engagement important for a QSR personalization strategy?

 It’s a changing world for QSR businesses.
-With steep competition, rising business costs, and customer expectations changing with lighting speed, it’s more important than ever to build a strong and secure base of loyal customers.
+With steep competition, rising business costs, and customer expectations changing with lightning speed, it’s more important than ever to build a strong and secure base of loyal customers.